 Who Does Fetch by The Dodo’s Pet Insurance Cover and How Much Coverage Do They Offer?
 According to Fetch, their plan covers up to 90% of your expected vet bills, which is a higher amount than most other pet insurers offer.
 In addition, you’ll have access to 25% off with every claim you submit—which makes for some pretty sweet savings!

 However, keep in mind that these savings will only apply if you use one of Fetch’s approved vets.
-For example, if you live in California and want to use an out-of-network vet for your dog or cat, then those 25% off savings won’t apply.
+For example, if you live in California and want to use an out-of-network vet for your dog or cat, then that 25%off savings won’t apply.
 However, if you live in Oregon or New York (and many other states), then you can use any veterinary clinic without worrying about paying more out-of-pocket expenses.

 Another benefit is that Fetch provides coverage for annual wellness visits, vaccinations, spay/neuter procedures and more.
 And if you purchase Fetch’s Plus Plan ($19 per month) or Max Plan ($29 per month), then you’ll receive coverage for dental cleanings as well.
 What else does Fetch cover?
 Well, they also provide reimbursements for pre-existing conditions (but only after 30 days from your policy start date).
 So what are some of their exclusions?